ilya-filatov-94/Polygon-triangulation/README.md

 Drawing with React JS, Canvas, JavaScript
 This project can be used as an element in more complex projects.

+##Task
+Fill a regular polygon with triangles.
+Triangles must have vertices that coincide with the vertices
+of the polygon and not have common points, including vertices.

 ## Languages and Tools
 * React JS
 * Canvas